Byron/gitoxide/DEVELOPMENT.md

 * **6.1 & 6.2** pack database - reduced object lookup performance/too many small packs - explode small packs to loose objects & keep packs with more than 10.000 objects
   - The trick is to strike the balance to keeping the amount of small packs low and to try not to have too many loose objects due to file system performance limitations with directories containing a lot of files.
 Within the maintenance window,
-* **7.1 or 7.2** loose reference db - readers of multiple references observe in-between states of transactions […] → switch to ref-table or read references at least twice
+* **7.1 or 7.2** loose reference database - readers of multiple references observe in-between states of transactions […] → switch to ref-table or read references at least twice
   - With about 3 ref writes per second ref-table should not suffer from lock-contention, and should over better overall performance.
   - Otherwise, _7.2_ seems doable as well even though using the loose ref database definitely is a nightmare for reference deletions.
 * **8** ref-table - contention of writers around unfair lock - deal-breaking contention would be unexpected